 7. Misogyny

-According to a UN study, the percentage of men with some bias against women grew from 89.4% between 2004 and 2009 to 89.9% between 2010 and 2014.
+According to a UN study, the percentage of men with some sort of bias against women grew from 89.4% between 2004 and 2009 to 89.9% between 2010 and 2014.
 So it is safe to say that even in this woke era, misogyny is more widespread than we imagine it to be.

 9 Expert Ways To Stop Your Husband From Yelling At You

-Disagreements and arguments are common in relationships, but frequent yelling can strain relationships, the partner who yells as well as the one facing the obnoxious music.
+Disagreements and arguments are common even in intimate relationships, but frequent yelling can strain the relationship dynamics between the partner who yells and the one facing the obnoxious music.
 Why do I cry when my husband yells at me, you ask?
-According to a study, wives who reported experiencing social sabotage reported an increase in overwhelming emotional rush and a decrease in health over the 5 years of the study.
+According to a study, wives who experienced social sabotage reported an increase in overwhelming emotional rush and a decrease in health over the 5 years of the study.
+“I shut down when my husband yells at me” is the most common response to yelling among the wives.

 Related Reading: Conditional Love In A Relationship: What Does It Mean?
 Signs And Examples